Nixxs/cora/README.md

 - ~~Initial text and speech recognition~~
 - ~~Synthesize voice from AWS Polly~~
 - ~~Integration with openai chatgpt~~
+- Upgrade the openai ai service to use function calling
 - Activation on wake-up words
 - Simple speech visualiser using pygame
 - Store message history